MachiningTransportation & Industrial

 Click on tabs to read information about this program.

-The goal of this program is to prepare students for a career as a Precision Machinist whose primary responsibilities are to operate machine tools such as: mills, lathes, grinders, and CNC equipment, according to blueprint specifications, while demonstrating strong academic and employability skills.
+The goal of this program is to prepare students for a career as a Precision Machinist whose primary responsibilities are to operate machine tools such as Mills, Lathes, Grinders, & CNC equipment according to blueprint specifications, while demonstrating strong academic and employability skills.

 The Precision Machining Program is a 1500-hour, 1.5 year program that consists of four courses.
 Some basic skills and knowledge from the first course, Machinist Helper, must be completed first.
 From there, students will take course segments from the Machinist Helper and Machine Operator courses, so as to maximize usage of shop equipment and shop floor space.
 Then, students move to training in CAD, CNC operation and CNC programming, as well as more complex machining skills and setup work.

-► There is a projected shortage of skilled machinists throughout the country for the next 20+ years, with a great demand in Southwest Florida due to an increase in manufacturing in the region.
-Employment opportunities include our partners (see: Internships) and multiple Aerospace companies in Florida, such as Lockheed Martin, General Dynamics, Honeywell and more.
+► There is a projected shortage of skilled machinists throughout the country for the next 20+ years, with a big demand in Southwest Florida due to an increase in manufacturing in the region.
+Employment opportunities include the partners (see: Internships) and multiple aerospace companies in Florida, such as Lockheed Martin, General Dynamics, Honeywell and more.
 In addition, boat manufacturers, gun manufacturers and others have a presence in this state.
-It is not uncommon for other states to compete for your employment by offering to pay top dollar, plus moving expenses and signing bonuses.
+It is not uncommon for other states to compete for your employment by offering to pay top dollar, plus moving expenses and signing bonuses

 ► The following table illustrates the program structure for J200100: